Sayshal/spell-book/ROADMAP.md

 # Spell Book Roadmap

-### v0.8.0 - Quality of Life & Bug Fixes (Current Release)

-**Priority: Critical Bug Fixes & User Requests**

-#### **Fixed: Class Rules Cleanup Bug [Critical]**

-Resolved an issue where outdated class rules and spell data were not purged when switching classes or when a class was removed from an actor.
-Improved detection and cleanup logic to ensure data consistency.

-**Fix details:**
-Previously, `detectSpellcastingClasses()` in `spellbook-state.mjs` failed to remove stale entries from `classSpellData` and `spellcastingClasses`.
-Likewise, `getClassRules()` in `rule-set-manager.mjs` would fall back to defaults but retained invalid rules.
-The `_stateManager._classesChanged` flag in `player-spell-book.mjs` indicated awareness of the issue but lacked proper cleanup logic.

-**Fix summary:**

-- Added cleanup logic to `detectSpellcastingClasses()`
-- Validated class data on actor updates

-#### **Completed: Spell Loadouts System [High Priority]**

-Implemented preset spell configurations for different scenarios with quick-switch functionality and save/load custom loadouts per character.
-Users can now save their current spell preparation state and quickly apply different loadouts for various situations.

-**Implementation details:**
-Built a comprehensive loadout management system using `SpellLoadoutManager` in `spell-loadout-manager.mjs` and `SpellLoadoutDialog` in `spell-loadout-dialog.mjs`.
-The system integrates with the existing `PlayerSpellBook.formHandler()` in `player-spell-book.mjs` to capture and apply spell preparation states.
-Added proper flag management using `actor.update()` instead of the problematic `unsetFlag`/`setFlag` pattern to prevent data corruption during save/delete operations.

-**Implementation summary:**

-- Custom loadout creation with names, descriptions, and spell configuration storage
-- Spell preview tooltips displaying spell icons, names, and levels on hover
-- Right-click context menu on the "Spell Loadouts" button for quick loadout access
-- Loadout management dialog with apply, overwrite, and delete functionality
-- Proper data persistence using actor flags with conflict-free update operations
-- UI integration with existing spell preparation tracking and validation systems

-#### **Completed: Multi-Select in Spell Manager [High Priority]**

-Implemented comprehensive batch operations for spell list management, enabling efficient multi-spell selection and bulk operations with visual feedback and confirmation dialogs.

-**Implementation details:**
-Enhanced the `GMSpellListManager` class in `gm-spell-list-manager.mjs` with a complete multi-select system.
-Added selection state management through `selectedSpellsToAdd` and `selectedSpellsToRemove` Set objects, along with `selectionMode` boolean to control UI behavior.
-Implemented checkbox-based selection for both available spells (to add) and current spells (to remove) with proper ARIA labeling and accessibility support.

-**Implementation summary:**

-- **Selection Modes**: Toggle between normal and selection mode via footer button
-- **Multiple Selection Patterns**: Individual checkbox clicks, Shift+click for range selection, and select-all functionality
-- **Visual Feedback**: Checkboxes with indeterminate states, selected item highlighting, and real-time selection count displays
-- **Bulk Operations**: Confirmation dialogs with detailed counts, batch processing with error handling, and success/failure reporting
-- **Keyboard Support**: Escape to cancel selection, Enter to execute bulk save operations
-- **Template Integration**: Updated Handlebars templates with conditional checkbox rendering and selection UI elements
-- **Error Handling**: Graceful handling of partial failures with detailed user feedback

-#### **Completed: Spell List Hiding [Medium Priority]**

-Implemented comprehensive spell list visibility management with toggle controls, dedicated hidden lists folder, and optional auto-hide functionality after merge operations to reduce interface clutter and improve organization.

-**Implementation details:**
-Added a new world setting `HIDDEN_SPELL_LISTS` for storing hidden list UUIDs and enhanced `findCompendiumSpellLists()` in `compendium-management.mjs` to filter hidden lists for non-GM users.
-Updated `GMSpellListManager` in `gm-spell-list-manager.mjs` with visibility toggle handlers and reorganized context preparation to separate hidden lists into their own folder.
-Enhanced form elements helper with optgroup support for cleaner dropdown organization in merge dialogs and spellbook settings.

-**Implementation summary:**

-- **Visibility Controls**: Eye/eye-slash icons on each spell list (except actor spellbooks) for instant hide/unhide functionality
-- **Hidden Lists Folder**: Dedicated collapsible folder in GM interface for managing archived spell lists
-- **Merge Integration**: Optional checkbox in merge dialog to automatically hide source lists after successful merge
-- **Player Filtering**: Hidden lists automatically excluded from player spell list selections and custom spell list dropdowns
-- **Organized Dropdowns**: Implemented optgroup support with proper semantic grouping in merge dialogs and character settings
-- **GM Override**: GMs retain full visibility of hidden lists while maintaining clean player interfaces
-- **Persistent State**: Hidden status preserved across sessions with proper world-level settings storage

-#### **Fixed: Wizard Scroll Learning Sequence Break [Critical Priority]**

-Resolved an issue where learning spells from spell scrolls before selecting a wizard's free spells causes the spellbook to display only scroll-learned spells, hiding all other available spells from both the main spell list and learning interface.

-**Fix details:**
-The root cause was identified in `getClassSpellList()` in `spell-discovery.mjs`, which incorrectly returned the wizard's personal spellbook instead of the full class spell list when called for wizard classes.
-This caused the wizard learning tab to show only spells the wizard already knew (typically 2-6 spells) rather than the complete class spell list (hundreds of spells).
-The problematic logic `if (actor && genericUtils.isWizard(actor)) { return manager.getSpellbookSpells(); }` was confusing "spells the wizard knows" with "spells the wizard can learn."

-**Fix summary:**

-- **Corrected spell list retrieval**: Removed wizard personal spellbook logic from `getClassSpellList()` function
-- **Restored full spell availability**: Wizard learning tab now displays complete class spell list regardless of learning sequence
-- **Preserved scroll integration**: Scroll spells continue to appear in dedicated "Scrolls" section with functional "Learn from Scroll" buttons
-- **Eliminated sequence dependency**: Learning order (scrolls → free → paid spells) no longer affects spell list display
-- **Enhanced debugging**: Added comprehensive logging to detect and prevent similar spell list corruption issues

-#### **Completed: Lazy Loading for PlayerSpellBook [Medium Priority]**

-Implemented lazy loading functionality for the PlayerSpellBook to improve performance and reduce initial load times, especially for characters with access to large spell lists.

-**Implementation details:**
-Enhanced the `PlayerSpellBook` class in `player-spell-book.mjs` with lazy loading capabilities that defer expensive spell list processing until actually needed.
-The system intelligently loads spell data on-demand when users switch tabs or apply filters, rather than processing all available spells during initial render.
-This significantly improves performance for characters with access to extensive spell libraries while maintaining full functionality once data is loaded.

-**Implementation summary:**

-- **On-demand loading**: Spell lists load only when accessed, reducing initial render time
-- **Progressive enhancement**: Core UI renders immediately while spell data loads in background
-- **Caching strategy**: Loaded spell data cached for subsequent access with proper invalidation
-- **Loading indicators**: Visual feedback during spell list loading operations

 ### v0.9.0 - Enhanced User Experience & Multi 5e System Support (Next Release)

 **Priority: Usability & Interface Improvements**